ppy/osu-wiki/news/2022-08-30-changes-to-osu-mania-sr-and-pp.md

 date: 2022-08-30 12:00:00 +0000
 ---

-how do i write introductions
+Get ready for some fairly big changes to osu!mania difficulty calculation since almost forever.

 ![](/wiki/shared/news/banners/star-rating.jpg)

-As these are the first osu!mania changes in a while, it may be helpful to check the respective wiki pages for [star rating](/wiki/Beatmap/Star_rating) and [performance points](/wiki/Performance_points), where a wealth of information on these topics can be found.
+As these are the first changes to osu!mania in a long while (about [4 years](https://osu.ppy.sh/home/news/2018-05-16-performance-updates) for performance points and 8 years since the current star rating algorithm was introduced in osu!mania), it may be helpful to check the respective wiki pages for [star rating](/wiki/Beatmap/Star_rating) and [performance points](/wiki/Performance_points), where a wealth of information on these topics can be found.

 ## osu!mania changes